An email in which balloon was spelled “baloon” got me thinking about words with double letters.

 Another NOTE: Merriam-Webster gives programmed as the first spelling and programed as an alternate.
 Go figure.

-22 Responses to “Words Often Misspelled Because of Double Letters”
+22 thoughts on “Words Often Misspelled Because of Double Letters”

 Can you sight some factors that lead people in misspelling words?